danielbejcek/DesktopApp/README.md

 # Welcome to SaniStore
 A Desktop Kivy App.

-SaniStore serves as a standalone virtual warehouse individualy tailored for specific needs of a small business company called SaniArt.
+SaniStore serves as a standalone virtual warehouse individually tailored for specific needs of a small business company called SaniArt.
 SaniArt revolves around the manufacture and assembly of sanitary wall systems and toilet cubicles.

 SaniStore offers multiple screen options for the user to work with.